How I learned to stop worrying and love the Thargoid War Part 3 (Epilogue)

 Amid the revelry, I spotted several familiar faces – fellow Commanders who had fought alongside me in battles above this base.
 There were also many missing faces, those who had paid the ultimate price while combating the Thargoids.

 I raised my glass once more in their memory, a gesture that had become a recurring theme throughout the night.
 However, as I sipped the brandy, I couldn't help but feel a twinge of guilt.
 My toast wasn't just a tribute to their bravery; it was also a reflection of my own sense of relief.
 I had survived while they had not.
-Their sacrifice had spared me from being reduced to rubble or transformed into the gruesome remnants of a Thargoid attack.
+Their sacrifice had spared me from being reduced to debris or transformed into a caustic cloud of yellow goo.
 It was an unsettling truth, but a truth nonetheless.

 I sat for a moment, allowing the guilt to subside.
 I noticed that the base had fallen eerily quiet, except for a distant, persistent alarm.
 The fearsome symphony of Thargoid weaponry pounding the surface and the frenzied response from humanity had ceased.
 The Thargoids had departed, having calculated their losses and decided to move on to another target.
 Unlike the emotional and chaotic retreats of humanity, the Thargoids had simply left, their motives shrouded in mystery.